Constraining $\alpha$-attractor models from reheating: General strategy

 where $\delta_{n_s}$ is defined as $\delta_{n_s}\equiv 1-n_s$.
+For the range of values for the scalar spectral index $0.9607<n_s<0.9691$ \cite{Akrami:2018odb} and the tensor-to-scalar ratio $r<0.036$ \cite{BICEPKeck:2021gln}, $\eta$ is bounded as $-0.01965<\eta<-0.0087$ thus, at horizon crossing the potential should be concave downwards.
 Using Eqs.~\eqref{Ieta} and \eqref{Int}, the expression for the running of the scalar index given by Eq.~\eqref{Insk} can be written as

-For models involving one or two parameters it is possible to eliminate them in terms of $n_s$ and $r$ by solving Eqs.~\eqref{Int}, \eqref{Ins} and \eqref{IA}.
-This as has been done in \cite{German:2020eyq} where $V^{\prime \prime \prime}/V^{\prime}$ (thus, the running) has been written purely in terms of $n_s$ and $r$ for the models discussed below.
-Here we would like to apply a similar strategy to investigate possible restrictions coming from conditions imposed on the number of e-folds during reheating $N_{re}$.
+For models involving one or two parameters it is sometimes possible to eliminate them in terms of $n_s$ and $r$ by solving Eqs.~\eqref{Int}, \eqref{Ins} and \eqref{IA}.
+This has been done in \cite{German:2020eyq} where $V^{\prime \prime \prime}/V^{\prime}$ (thus, the running) has been written purely in terms of $n_s$ and $r$ for some other models of interest.
+Here we would like to apply a similar strategy to a class of $\alpha$-attractor models recently proposed by the author \cite{German:2021rin} to investigate possible restrictions coming from conditions imposed on the number of $e$-folds during reheating $N_{re}$.
 Thus, it is necessary first to write $N_{re}$ in terms of $n_s$ and $r$.
-We will see that imposing the constraint $N_{re}\geq c$, where $c\geq 0$ is some well motivated bound for $N_{re}$ both $n_s$ and $r$ are further restricted and consequently new constraints are found for quantities of interest such as the number of e-folds during inflation $N_{ke}$, radiation domination $N_{rd}$, the running $n_{sk}$ and the reheating temperature $T_{re}$.
+We will see that imposing the constraint $N_{re}\geq c$, where $c\geq 0$ is some well motivated bound for $N_{re}$, both $n_s$ and $r$ are further restricted and consequently new constraints are found for quantities of interest such as the number of $e$-folds during inflation $N_{ke}$, radiation $N_{rd}$, the running $n_{sk}$ and the reheat temperature $T_{re}$.